-McLean Hospital is expanding its award-winning mental health public awareness campaign, Deconstructing Stigma: A Change in Thought Can Change a Life to Pittsburgh, Pennsylvania, and its surrounding areas.
+McLean Hospital is expanding its award-winning mental health public awareness campaign, Deconstructing Stigma: Changing Attitudes About Mental Health to Pittsburgh, Pennsylvania, and its surrounding areas.
 Through this effort, we hope to bring a message of resilience, hope, and education to the Steel City.

 What Is Mental Health Stigma?